Millerlm012/another-svelte-data-grid/README.md

 ## [Demo](https://bsssshhhhhhh.github.io/svelte-data-grid-demo/)

-Svelte Data Grid is a svelte v3 component for displaying and editing any amount of data.
+Another Svelte Data Grid is a svelte v3 component for displaying and editing any amount of data.
+Please note that this is built on the fork of svelte-data-grid by bsssshhhhhhh.

 ## Features:
  - Excellent scrolling performance